iwsjanine/github-slideshow/2019-09-27-Insured-Vehicle-Flow.md

 ---
 # Adding insured vehicle information to an FNOL

-Use the **Insured Vehicle** flow to collect information about insured vehicles involved in a loss but not yet identified and recorded in the system.
+Use the Insured Vehicle flow collect information about insured vehicles involved in a loss but not yet identified and recorded in the system.
 BriteCore allows you to enter the information in one place and presents entry options for this one purpose.
 This information is collected during FNOL creation and available from [Step 4 - insured vehicle details](https://docs.google.com/document/d/1zAjqriKqyMkI2fR2Bn6bmDDzG34EPSZ4mV3ddSf5VPU/edit#).

+This set of screens allows you to validate vehicle information coming from the policy or to add unlisted insured vehicle when the involved vehicle is

+* rented

+* borrowed

+* A new vehicle - New vehicles reported within the 30-day grace period.
+The new vehicle eventually appears on the policy and can be synched this added record during FNOL.

+# Step 1 - Occupants and Owner

 ### Add driver of insured vehicle

 In the **Driver** dropdown list, the following selections are available.

-* When you select an insured from the **Driver** dropdown list, the **Add Involved Party** dialog appears.
+* **Insureds**When you select an insured from the **Driver** dropdown list, the **Add Involved Party** dialog appears.
 Use the [Add driver / add involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the **Add Involved Party** screen.

-* When you select **Add Driver**, the **Add Driver** dialog appears.
-Use the Add drive / add involved party / add individual / add passenger topic for details of completing the **Add Driver** screen.
+* **New party**When you select **Add Driver**, the **Add Driver** dialog appears.
+Use the Add driver / add involved party / add individual / add passenger topic for details of completing the **Add Driver** screen.

+* **None**Select None when a driver cannot be selected.
+(If the car was parked, for example.)

 ### Add passengers of the insured vehicle

 You can add passengers by selecting **+ Add a Passenger**.
-The **Passenger** dropdown list appears with the following available options:
+The** Passenger** dropdown list appears with the following available options:

-* Select an insured passenger to display the **Add Involved Party** dialog.
+* **Insureds**Select an insured passenger to display the **Add Involved Party **dialog.
 Use the [Add driver / add involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the **Add Involved Party** screen.

+* **Other Parties**Select a passenger from the list of other parties displayed.

-* Select **Add Passenger** to add a new passenger and to display the  **Add Passenger** dialog.
+* **New Passenger**Select **Add Passenger **to add a new passenger and to display the  **Add Passenger** dialog.
 Use the Add Driver / Add Involved Party / Add Individual / Add Passenger topic for details of completing the **Add Passenger** screen.

 ### Owner of the insured vehicle

 In the **Owner** dropdown list, the following selections are available.

-* When you select an insured's name, no more information is needed, and you can click **Continue** to proceed.
+* **Insureds** - When you select an insured's name, no more information is needed, and you can click **Continue** to proceed.

+* **Other Parties **- Select a name from the list of other parties displayed.

 * When you select **Individual**, the **Individual** dialog appears.
 Use the [Add driver / add involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the **Individual** screen.